 The links to the sponsors logos below will open in a new window.

-More than $1 million in cash, scholarships, trips are awarded each year.
+Nearly 30% of PRSEF participants in 2019 won an award.
+Cash, scholarships, trips are awarded each year.
 Those awards fall into several different categories.

 Awards are distributed based on the number of entries in each category.
-Multiple second, third and fourth place awards may be awarded.
+Multiple second, third and fourth place awards may be awarded in divisions with a large number of students.
 Only one first place will be awarded in each category.

 $300 – First Place

 $150 – Second Place

 $75 – Third Place

 $25 – Fourth Place